 The library (http://curl.haxx.se/) is used to fetch remote files.
-This library is optional, but some functionality, particularly aedist-replay, will not work without it.
-If you are using a package based install, you will need the library-devel package as well.
+This library is optional, but some functionality, particularly aedist -replay, will not work without it.
+If you are using a package based install, you will need the libcurl-dev or libcurl-devel package as well.